Forensic entomology: Potassium permanganate staining

 When scanning electron microscopy is not available, a faster, lower cost technique is potassium permanganate staining.
 The collected eggs are rinsed with a normal saline solution and placed in a glass petri dish.
 The eggs are soaked in a 1% potassium permanganate solution for one minute and then dehydrated and mounted onto a slide for observation.
 These slides can be used with any light microscope with a calibrated eyepiece to compare various morphological features.
 The most important and useful features for identifying eggs are the size, length, and width of the plastron, as well as the morphology of the plastron in the area around the micropyle.
 The various measurements and observations when compared to standards for forensically important species are used to determine the species of the egg.

+DNA analysis

+Modern forensic entomology now relies heavily on DNA analysis as a fundamental tool for accurately identifying insect species and gaining important insights into their interactions with human remains.
+Using this method, DNA is extracted from insect specimens discovered at crime scenes and compared to databases containing known DNA sequences.
+Forensic entomologists can verify species identification, identify the existence of particular species linked to decomposition, and even establish a connection between insects and particular geographical areas through the examination of insect DNA.

+The identification of insect stomach contents is one of the main uses of DNA analysis in forensic entomology.
+Investigators can ascertain the insect's most recent meal by sequencing the DNA contained in the gut of maggots or other insect larvae discovered on a body.
+When determining the postmortem interval (PMI) or locating possible sources of contamination or infection, this information might be extremely important.

+The study of insect dispersal patterns and colonization behaviour has also been transformed by DNA research.
+Researchers can deduce patterns of travel and colonization by examining the genetic variety of insect populations.
+This can provide important insights into the origin of insect specimens found at crime scenes or the transportation of a body.

+In general, DNA analysis has improved forensic entomology's accuracy and dependability significantly, allowing investigators to obtain previously unobtainable specific information from insect evidence.

 Mitochondrial DNA

 In 2001, a method was devised by Jeffrey Wells and Felix Sperling to use mitochondrial DNA to differentiate between different species of the subfamily Chrysomyinae.
 This is particularly useful when working to determine the identity of specimens that do not have distinctive morphological characteristics at certain life stages.